davidbragg/thelimeproject/README.md

 This is intended to be a silent process.
 Unless I have specific reasons to turn on my mic, I will be spending all of my streaming time focused on actually writing.

-_All work_ on this project will be streamed live through Twitch over the course of three months from January 1st to March 31st, 2020.
+_All work_ on this project will take place during Twitch live stream over the course of three months from January 1st to March 31st, 2020.

-## January 3rd, 2020
+## January 4th, 2020

-Continue working on the 'small town haunting' concept.
+Continue working on the 'small town' concept.

 ## Tools